oceanbase/LCL/README.md

-# Introduction to LCL Deadlock Detection Modules
+# Introduction to LCL Deadlock Detection and Resolution Modules

 The code is divided into two parts: